ntn888/ntn888.github.io/content/blog/freebsd_nas.md

 ## Pre-requisites

 We add our user to sudo.
-In this article I'll be reffering to user `ajit` as the main user.
+In this article I'll be referring to user `ajit` as the main user.
+The username doesn't matter, what's important is the `uid`.
+I've set this to `1001` to be consistent with the default first user created in freeBSD host.
+See the templates below for clarity.

+Remember to add this user to group `wheel` when you install the host system or afterwards.
+Then:

 ```
 su -